-There are two major changes from SunOS 4.x that hold true for Solaris 2.x releases.
+Two major changes from SunOS 4.x hold true for Solaris 2.x releases.
 The binary compatibility package allows SunOS 4.x-based dynamically linked socket applications to run in Solaris 2.x.

-1. You must explicitly specify the socket library (-lsocket) on the compilation line.

-2. You must recompile all SunOS 4.x socket-based applications with the socket library to run under Solaris 2.x.
-The differences in the two socket implementations are outlined in "Moving Socket Applications to Solaris 2.x" on page 54.
+- 1. You must explicitly specify the socket library (lsocket) on the compilation line. - 2.
+You must recompile all SunOS 4.x socket-based applications with the socket library to run under Solaris 2.x.

-What Are Sockets
+What Are Sockets?

 Sockets are the 4.2 Berkeley software distribution (BSD) UNIX interface to network protocols.
-It has been an integral part of SunOS releases since 1981.
+They havebeen an integral part of SunOS releases since 1981.
 They are commonly referred to as Berkeley sockets or BSD sockets.
 Since the days of early UNIX, applications have used the file system model of input/output to access devices and files.
-The file system model is sometimes called open-close-read-write after the basic system calls used in this model.
+The file system model is sometimes called open-close-read-write after the basic function calls used in this model.
 However, the interaction between user processes and network protocols are more complex than the interaction between user processes and I/O devices.